-McCarthy Pump Station Upgrading - \$250,000 is provided in 2006 to fund increased costs for this project.
-The allocation supplements \$1,450,000 in prior funding for screening upgrade improvements at McCarthy Boulevard Pumping Station.
-The engineering and construction will occur in 2006 and 2007.
+• McCarthy Pump Station Upgrading - \$2,300,000 is provided in 2008 to fund screening upgrade improvements at McCarthy Boulevard Pumping Station.
+The detailed engineering and construction will occur in 2008.
 All sewage from the wastewater collection system is pumped to the Wastewater Treatment Plant through this facility.
+An allocation of \$400,000 is provided in 2008 for upgrading station valves and major concrete maintenance.

 The McCarthy Pump Station also is adjacent to residential neighbourhoods and odour from the facility results in complaints.
 Monitoring and characterization studies of the odour problem have been undertaken.
-A pre-design engineering study of odour abatement control and process options (estimated cost of \$50,000) is planned in 2006 utilizing previously approved funding.
+A pre-design engineering study of odour abatement control and process options (estimated cost of \$50,000) is planned in 2007 utilizing previously approved funding.

 The pump station also serves as a dumping station for sewage and liquid wastes collected from within the City and surrounding areas by commercial liquid waste haulers.
-Operation of the dump station creates local traffic problem and adds to the odour problems.
-Plans and finding options to re-locate the dump station to a new suitable location, possibly outside the city, have been discussed with the RM of Sherwood and will be developed further in 2006.
+Operation of the dump station creates local traffic problems and adds to the odour problems.
+Plans and finding options to re-locate the dump station to a new suitable location, possibly outside the city, have been discussed with the RM of Sherwood and will be developed further in 2007.
+An allowance of \$1,325,000 is provided in 2009 for this project.

 - McCarthy Pump Station to Sewage Treatment Plant Forcemain Upgrade The original 42" steel forcemain (one of two forcemains from McCarthy Pump Station to the Wastewater Treatment Plant) was constructed in 1958 and is in marginal condition.
-A detailed internal inspection of the line will be undertaken early in 2006.
-An allocation of \$500,000 in 2007 is for detailed engineering for forcemain repair work.
-Funding of \$7,000,000 is included in 2008 for replacement of one forcemain and associated piping and valves.
-This cost is based on the STP Long Range Planning Study, which shows an increase of 15% over the earlier estimate.
-Pre-design engineering will commence on this project in 2006 utilizing previously approved funding. - Wastewater Treatment Plant Expansion Expansion projects include major treatment plant changes to meet new regulatory requirements as well as provide expanded hydraulic and process capability to meet larger wastewater flows associated with future city growth.
+A detailed internal inspection of the line will be undertaken in 2007.
+An allocation of \$500,000 in 2008 is for detailed engineering for forcemain repair work.
+Funding of \$8,800,000 is included in 2009 for replacement of one forcemain and associated piping and valves.
+This cost is based on the STP Long Range Planning Study.
+Pre-design engineering will commence on this project in 2007 utilizing previously approved funding. - Wastewater Treatment Plant Expansion Expansion projects include major treatment plant changes to meet new regulatory requirements as well as provide expanded hydraulic and process capability to meet larger wastewater flows associated with future city growth.
 The regulatory requirements of the Province require the City to meet nitrogen reduction requirement by the end of 2011.
 The Federal requirements under The Environmental Protection Act and The Fisheries Act require the City to develop and implement a pollution prevention plan that will result in reduction of ammonia toxicity in the final effluent discharged to the Wascana Creek/QuAppelle River system.
 The increased treatment requirements result in a need to replace the biological treatment plant.
 The investigations to date lead to a Biological Nutrient Removal Plant (BNR), which will meet all environmental requirements that the City is required to meet.
-The schedule is for pre-design work to commence in 2006 with final delivery and commissioning of an expanded and enhanced treatment plant in 2010/11.
-The total estimated projected cost is \$84.65 million allocated as follows:
+The schedule is for pre-design work to commence in 2007 with final delivery and commissioning of an expanded and enhanced treatment plant in 2011.
+The total estimated projected cost is \$96.1 million allocated as follows: